sermpezis/ai4netmon/use_cases/ripe_ris_subsampling/hijack_use_case/README.md

 ![alt text](https://raw.githubusercontent.com/sermpezis/ai4netmon/main/use_cases/ripe_ris_subsampling/hijack_use_case/images/rmse_clusters.PNG)

 In the plot, we can see that for a small number of monitors, 10 clusters seem to have the lowest error, but as the number of monitos increases, for 150 and more, 100 clusters seem to give the best performance.
 In general, the other numbers of clusters have similar performance, while 5 clusters have the highest error.
-Altough, comparing with random selection, we see that all the clustering subsets achieve lower error than it.
+Although, comparing with random selection, we see that all the clustering subsets achieve lower error than it.

 ### Subsampling with bias subsampling algorithm

-Another approach is to select subsamples with bias subsampling algorithms.
+Another approach is to select subsamples with bias [subsampling algorithms](https://github.com/sermpezis/ai4netmon/blob/main/docs/Subsampling_IMPs.md).
-[]

-In the plot we can see the results of RMSE vs number of monitos for every subset.
+In the plot we can see the results of RMSE vs number of monitors for every subset.

 ![alt text](https://raw.githubusercontent.com/sermpezis/ai4netmon/main/use_cases/ripe_ris_subsampling/hijack_use_case/images/rmse_sorted.PNG)

+As a comparison we report also the results for a `bruteforce greedy` algorithm, which selects "optimal" sets of monitors having a-posteriori information: the algorithms greedily removes from the entire set of monitors the monitors that are responsible for the largest errors, i.e., at first it removes the monitor which if removed from the N monitors reduces most the error (of the resulting N-1 monitors), then it removes from the set of N-1 monitors the monitor that if removed reduces most the error of the N-2 monitors, and so on.
+This algorithm is "ideal" and cannot be implemented in practice, since it is based on results that are not known in advance.
+However, we use it for comparison, i.e., indicating an "ideal" scenario.

 A first observation is that the bruteforce greedy subset, unlike the other ones, starts from the lowest error, which keeps falling until ~70 monitors, and then starts to increase with the number of monitors, although keeping at the lowest point from all the others.
-For the rest subsets, it is obvious that many overlaps exist in the error for different number of monitors, and we can also see that the random subsets is at a low point in comparasion with the other sets, at least for some particular numbers of monitors.
+For the rest subsets, it is obvious that many overlaps exist in the error for different number of monitors, and we can also see that the random subsets is at a low point in comparison with the other sets, at least for some particular numbers of monitors.
 Finally, the naive partial bias informed set, is the worst in terms of error, in most cases.

 Then, we calculated the bias for each set (among random, clustered in 10 clusters and greedy subsets) and checked if the bias decreases compared to random sampling results of bias characterization.